 Coming back to the nest

-There are many reasons why young adults are boomeranging back to live with their parents.
+There are many reasons why young adults are boomeranging back to live with their parents — or don’t leave at all.

 Many young people’s first jobs just don’t pay enough to cover all of their financial needs, especially if they carry student debt.
 That said, your grown child’s financial expenses don’t have to become your burden to bear.